Ash's Rice and Veg Stir-fry

 5. Heat the sesame oil in a good non-stick wok or similar.
 Fry the onions until they start to soften then add the red peppers, then garlic, mushrooms, pak choi and beansprouts.
 If using Five Spice, add it now, stir in well and cook in for a few seconds.

 6. Tip the cooked rice into the wok and mix in well with the cooked vegetables.
 Add in the cashews and coriander.
 Sprinkle in half the sesame seeds, mixing in well.
-Stir in soya sauce to taste then serve hot, with the remaining sesame seeds on top.
+Stir in soya sauce to taste then serve hot, with the remaining sesame seeds on top - and any extras from the list that you might be adding.